lyxian/leetcode-workspace/README.md

 ```
 Done (recent -> first)
 ├─ ..
+├─ 2001.
+Number of Pairs of Interchangeable Rectangles
 ├─ 38.
 Count and Say
 ├─ 1680.
 Concatenation of Consecutive Binary Numbers
 ├─ 279.
 Perfect Squares